BitcoinDesign/Guide/guide/private-key-management/schemes.md

 ---
 layout: guide
 title: Private key schemes
-description: An overview of personal and shared schemes, and how to pick one for your product depending on your use-case.
+description: An overview of personal and shared schemes, and how to pick one for your product depending on your use case.
 nav_order: 1
 parent: Private key management
 permalink: /guide/private-key-management/schemes/